kbalog/web-programming/exercises/js/events_dom/README.md

 ![Exercise6](images/exercise6.png)

-## Exercise #6b: Advanced content show/hide

-  - Can you solve the previous exercise using only JS, without making any changes to [this HTML source](exercise6b.html) (where the IDs have been removed)?
-  - You may assume that all article tags have the same internal structure.

 ## Exercise #7: Simple playlist

   - Create a simple playlist application where users can add songs to a list.
 The song here is just a non-empty string.